Mark12870/draw-playground/README.md

 ## Konva

-- Don't know how to do color transitions
-- No out of the box animations
+- No problems

 ## Pixi

 - No dashed line support out of the box
-- Problematic events on arcs, couldn't solve correct hit areas
+- Problematic events on arcs, couldn't solve correct event areas

-- No out of the box animations
+## Paper

+- Tiny problems with Typescript Types

 ##GoJS